mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 13.11.2020
+* Experimental: Added a plot command option in the matrix IDE viewer.
+* Updated CPUID checks to a new scheme (with more options)

 Date 09.10.2020
 * New weighted correlation function
 * New asm optimized functions to add a value to a matrix